bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 response headers, and then passes them up through both the HttpNetworkTransaction and HttpCache::Transaction to the URLRequestHttpJob.
-The URLRequestHttpJob saves any cookies, if needed, and then passes the headers up to the URLRequest and on to the ResourceLoader.
+The URLRequestHttpJob saves any cookies, if needed, and then passes the headers up to the URLRequest and on to the network::URLLoader, which sends the data over a Mojo pipe to the network::mojom::URLLoaderClient, passed in to the URLLoader when it was created.

-The ResourceLoader passes them through the chain of ResourceHandlers, and then they make their way to the AsyncResourceHandler.
-The AsyncResourceHandler uses the renderer process ID ("child ID") to figure out which process the request was associated with, and then sends the headers along with the request ID to that process's ResourceDispatcher.
-The ResourceDispatcher uses the ID to figure out which RequestPeer the headers should be sent to, which sends them on to the RequestPeer.

 ### Response body is read

 Summary:

-* AsyncResourceHandler allocates a 512k ring buffer of shared memory to read the body of the request.
+* network::URLLoader creates a raw Mojo data pipe, and passes one end to the network::mojom::URLLoaderClient.
+* The URLLoader requests shared memory buffer from the Mojo data pipe.
-* AsyncResourceHandler tells the ResourceLoader to read the response body to the buffer, 32kB at a time.
+* The URLLoader tells the URLRequest to write to the memory buffer, and tells the pipe when data has been written to the buffer.
-* AsyncResourceHandler informs the ResourceDispatcher of each read using cross-process IPCs.
-* ResourceDispatcher tells the AsyncResourceHandler when it's done with the data with each read, so it knows when parts of the buffer can be reused.

-Without waiting to hear back from the ResourceDispatcher, the ResourceLoader tells its ResourceHandler chain to allocate memory to receive the response body.
-The AsyncResourceHandler creates a 512KB ring buffer of shared memory, and then passes the first 32KB of it to the ResourceLoader for the first read.
+* The last two steps repeat until the request is complete.

-The ResourceLoader then passes a 32KB body read request down through the URLRequest all the way down to the HttpStreamParser.
-Once some data is read, possibly less than 32KB, the number of bytes read makes its way back to the AsyncResourceHandler, which passes the shared memory buffer and the offset and amount of data read to the renderer process.
+Without waiting to hear back from the network::mojom::URLLoaderClient, the network::URLLoader allocates a raw mojo data pipe, and passes the client the read end of the pipe.
+The URLLoader then grabs an IPC buffer from the pipe, and passes a 64KB body read request down through the URLRequest all the way down to the HttpStreamParser.
+Once some data is read, possibly less than 64KB, the number of bytes read makes its way back to the URLLoader, which then tells the Mojo pipe the read was complete, and then requests another buffer from the pipe, to continue writing data to.
+The pipe may apply back pressure, to limit the amount of unconsumed data that can be in shared memory buffers at once.

-The AsyncResourceHandler relies on ACKs from the renderer to prevent it from overwriting data that the renderer has yet to consume.
 This process repeats until the response body is completely read.

 ### URLRequest is destroyed

 Summary:

-* When complete, the RDH deletes the ResourceLoader, which deletes the URLRequest and the ResourceHandler chain.
+* When complete, the network::URLLoaderFactory deletes the network::URLLoader,
+which deletes the URLRequest.
 * During destruction, the HttpNetworkTransaction determines if the socket is reusable, and if so, tells the HttpBasicStream to return it to the socket pool.

-When the URLRequest informs the ResourceLoader it's complete, the ResourceLoader tells the ResourceHandlers, and the AsyncResourceHandler tells the ResourceDispatcher the request is complete.
-The RDH then deletes ResourceLoader, which deletes the URLRequest and ResourceHandler chain.
+When the URLRequest informs the network::URLLoader the request is complete, the URLLoader passes the message along to the network::mojom::URLLoaderClient, over its Mojo pipe, before telling the URLLoaderFactory to destroy the URLLoader, which results in destroying the URLRequest and closing all Mojo pipes related to the request.

 When the HttpNetworkTransaction is being torn down, it figures out if the socket is reusable.
 If not, it tells the HttpBasicStream to close the socket.